Snowboard-Software/snowboard_software/docs/getstarted.md

     - Login in with `admin@s8.software` and `snowboard`
 6. Set a new admin password in [Settings](http://localhost/settings#Users)
 7. Add an Account and [Prepare a technical user in Snowflake](snowflake_connection.md)
-    - Background tasks will start automatically
+    - Background tasks will start automatically.
+They need some time.
 8. Configure SSL Certificate _( optional / recommended )_
 9. You did it!
 Great job.
+Tell your colleagues about it.

 ## Overview